localstack/docs/content/en/user-guide/aws/ec2/index.md

 ### Instance Metadata Service

-LocalStack Pro supports the [Instance Metadata Service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) which is used to retrieve information about the running instance.
+The Docker VM manager supports the [Instance Metadata Service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) which provides information about the running instance.

 Both IMDSv1 and IMDSv2 can be used.
 LocalStack does not strictly enforce either versions.